 By Claire Freedman (author) and Gavin Scott (illustrator)

-This is our son’s favorite bedtime story.
+This is our oldest son’s favorite bedtime story.
 We read it every night before bed, and he is beginning to recite it with me as I read.
 The story is cute and the illustrations are gorgeous!
 This book was a gift from my mom.

 Who is coming to our house?